The Gili Islands

 Hotel Ombak Sunset – Gili Trawangan

-I stayed at Hotel Ombak Sunset on Gili T and cannot recommend it highly enough.
+I stayed at Hotel Ombak Sunset on Gili T and definitely recommend it if you’re looking for a simple, perfect spot to base in the Gilis.
 It is a beautiful, relaxed resort that was perfect for everything I wanted for a Gili T vacation.
-From the huge pool (complete with amazing pillow floaties that made it hard to ever leave the resort), to the amazing beach seafood buffets, to, of course, the famous swings overlooking the sunset, this hotel was perfect.
+From a big pool (complete with amazing pillow floaties that made it hard to ever leave the resort), to the amazing beach seafood buffets, to, of course, the famous swings overlooking the sunset, this hotel was perfect.
 It’s great for families, but also amazing for couples or groups of friends.
-The service was outstanding as well, with every member of the staff knowing us by name and saying hello at every corner.
-This was quite possibly my favorite place I stayed in all of Indonesia. ( Hotel Ombak Sunset, Gili Trawangan )
+The service was outstanding as well, with every member of the staff knowing us by name and saying hello at every corner. ( Hotel Ombak Sunset, Gili Trawangan )

 What to do in the Gilis